Other Pages

 Tag Purpose

-section A section of a document
+section A section of a document: a thematic grouping of content.

-footer The footer for a page
+footer The footer for a page or section of a page.

-main The important content on a page
+main The main content of a page.

-Don't try to memorize all the tags!
+You don't need to memorize all the tags!
 You can always look them up on sites like:

 Try This

-Can you link your favorite things to their respective Wikipedia pages?
+Can you link your favorite things to their Wikipedia pages?
 Here's an example link for you: <a href="http://en.wikipedia.org/wiki/Ruby_(programming_language)">Ruby</a>

-CLASS DISCUSSION: What are all the individual parts of the code to add a link?
+What are all the individual parts of the code to add a link?

 Next Step: